weslygio/Tubes3_13520071/README.md

 # Tubes3_13520071
 ## GeneTest

 GeneTest is an interactive web-based application to detect whether a patient has a certain genetic disease by using DNA pattern matching.
-The DNA pattern matching is implemented using **string matching algorithm and regular expression**.
+The DNA pattern matching is implemented using **string matching algorithm and regular expression**.<br>
 This project is made for Tugas Besar 3 IF2121 Strategi Algoritma by:
 **Kelompok 07 Sangci Reborn** <br>
 13520071 - Wesly Giovano <br>